-One of the most serious types of injuries the attorneys at the Law Office of Daniel Goodman encounter are dog bites and dog attacks.
+One of the most serious types of injuries the attorneys at the Law Office of Daniel Goodman, LLC encounter are dog bites and dog attacks.

 Often times when a person is attacked by a dog, the result is permanent scarring to the victim of the attack, and the medical treatment for dog bites quite often requires stitches, medication to prevent infection and in some cases corrective plastic surgery to reduce scarring.
 Despite extensive medical treatment, the victim of a dog attack is often left with permanent physical scars and disfigurement, not to mention emotional scarring.

-Once you or your loved one has been treated, you should consult a dog bite attorney at a personal injury law firm to evaluate what options are available to you to seek compensation for your injuries.
+Once you or your loved one has been treated, consulting a dog bite attorney at a personal injury law firm can help as you evaluate what options are available to seek compensation for your injuries.
 The first step in that process is determining who is responsible.
 While the most obvious answer is the owner of the dog, in some cases, someone other than the owner of the dog could be held responsible, for example:

 - Animal Keepers: A person who has been entrusted with the care or has taken custody of a dog may be considered an owner or keeper and can be held responsible if a dog bites or attacks.
 Examples of dog keepers may include dog groomers, kennels, a pound, or a dog sitter.